GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

  **Processing and analysing data**

 Processing and analysing data in the context of you data management planning is noting how you undertook the processes involved.
-Mechanisms like how your created your dataset, was it a process of digitisation, did the data need transcription or to be translated prior to analysis.
-Do you have systems in the place to check the validity of the data,  what if any tools did you use to clean the data and if the data is at all person based how did you anonymize the data for security?
-If you have any question around personal data check our guides and [workshops](https://app.secure.griffith.edu.au/events/event/69861?REF=75560D41C47413CD32816D481B2E1812A06971F292927472A5D100000002) for sensitive data use.
+Mechanisms like how your created your dataset, was it a process of digitisation, did the data need transcription or to be translated prior to analysis?
+Do you have systems in the place to check the validity of the data?
+Did you clean your data?
+What tools did you use?
+Does your data contain sensitive personal, cultural, financial or commercial information?
+How did you anonymize or protect the data?
+If you have any question around personal or sensitive data check our guides and [workshops](https://app.secure.griffith.edu.au/events/event/69861?REF=75560D41C47413CD32816D481B2E1812A06971F292927472A5D100000002) on working with this type of data.

-When you are in the analysis and interpretation phases of your research, it is very important that you explain and document how any analysis or interpretation was done.
-This adds authority to the research outputs as they can both be verified and reproduced.
-As with any research you must cite sources, including existing datasets and tools or code sets used in the analysis.
+When you are in the analysis and interpretation phases of your research, it is essential that you explain and document how your analysis or interpretation was done.
+This adds authority to your research outputs as are able to be verified and reproduced.
+As with any research, you must cite your sources, this includes existing datasets, tools or code sets used in the analysis.